The Judgment and the Second Coming

 Question: Does the Judgment begin before or after the second coming according to 1 Peter 4:17?

-Peter here is referring to Ezekiel 9.
+Peter, here, is referring to Ezekiel 9.
 There’s a judgment of God’s people before the second coming.
-The prophet Ezekiel in chapter 9 speaks of Judgment that begins at the Temple with God’s people first (v.
-6), and God’s angels put a mark on the foreheads of those that sigh and cry for the abominations and the sins in the land (v.
-4).
+The prophet Ezekiel in chapter 9 speaks of a judgment that begins at the Temple with God’s people first (verse 6), and God’s angels put a mark on the foreheads of those that sigh and cry for the abominations and the sins in the land (verse 4).
 God’s children are protected by this mark.
-The other people that are not grieved by the sins get judged.
+The other people that are not grieved by the sins get judged by God.

-There’s also a judgment that takes place before the second coming as shown in Revelation chapter 14:7 “Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of water.”
+There will be also a judgment that will take place before the second coming as shown in Revelation chapter 14:7, “Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of water.”

 In His service,